An overview of the effects of monetary policy in the Eurozone on GDP and inflation, from 1996 to the present day.

 In late 2019, concerned that inflation was below target the ECB re-launched a programme of asset purchases.
 This had only been in operation for a few months before the coronavirus pandemic began to affect Europe.
 Most countries responded with substantial so-called ‘fiscal stimuli’ (which were largely financed by banks and central banks) and the ECB launched a further asset purchase programme – PEPP (the Pandemic Emergency Purchase Programme).
 This caused broad money (M3) growth to rise to unprecedented levels.
 With demand suppressed due to the restrictions imposed by member state governments to prevent the spread of the virus, the surge in M3 did not result in consumer inflation for a time – indeed, prices actually fell for several months in late 2020.
-As restrictions were lifted in 2021, consumer prices started to rise reaching 8.6% in June 2022, this forced the ECB to raise interest rates for the first time in 11 years in July 2022.
-Persistent inflationary pressures have since seen the cost of borrowing on its main refinancing fixed rate rise by 350bps to 3.5% by March 2023, with further monetary policy tightening expected.
+As restrictions were lifted in 2021, consumer prices started to rise, peaking at 10.6% in October 2022.
+(In some individual member states, inflation rose to over 20% for a while) The ECB responded by raising interest rates for the first time in 11 years in July 2022.
+Persistent inflationary pressures have since seen the cost of borrowing on its main refinancing fixed rate rise by 400bps to 4.0% by June 2023, with further monetary policy tightening expected.
+This has caused the quantity of money, broadly defined, to contact.
+The annualised quarterly rate of growth turned negative in December 2022 and it has stayed below zero since then.
+Such stagnant levels of M3 growth suggest that the Eurozone economy, which entered a technical recession at the end of the first quarter of 2023, is likely to slow further.